 The company is trying to divide the business into two strong pillars.
 In addition to the described projects, a separate product is being created, which will be available both in the cloud and as traditional licensed on-premise software.
 Its name is Accurity.
 It currently contains two modules, and by the middle of next year, when expansion into Silicon Valley is planned, there should be five "ready" modules.

-The current two finished parts focus on data quality (Accurity Quality) and the connection of business and IT departments in companies from a data perspective (Accurity Glossary).
+The current two finished parts focus on data quality (Accurity Data Quality and Data Observability) and the connection of business and IT departments in companies from a data perspective (Accurity Business Glossary and Data Catalog).
 This is generally a big problem.
 Data warehouses are still mainly managed by the IT departments.
-However, their view of things often differs from what a business needs, and can be unnecessarily more expensive.
+However, their view of things often differs from what a business needs and can be unnecessarily more expensive.
 "While working on projects, we looked for whether there was any software that would connect IT and business.
 We didn't find anything proper, so we started our own development" says Mahdalíček.
 The first version is running in a production deployment at the Bank of Ireland and other pilot projects are being addressed.
 For example, one of the future modules (Explorer) is to allow people to access data without knowing SQL queries.

 Simplity currently supports the technologies that are most common in large data warehouses, i.e. Teradata, Oracle, Sybase, or Microsoft SQL.
 However, with the growth of employees, the activities are also to be extended to new modern databases such as Hadoop, MongoDB, Cassandra, et al. And fifty new people are supposed to help with that.